luckydayteam/code-challenge/ios/README.md

 * iOS SDK
 * Object-Oriented Design
 * Consuming RESTful APIs
+* iOS Data Storage
 * Git

-This challenge generally takes candidates no more than 3 hours to complete.
+This challenge generally takes candidates no more than 3-4 hours to complete.

 ## Requirements

 1. Setup a public GitHub repository 'code-challenge' to host the code.
 2. In Xcode, create a new Xcode project:
-   - Consume the [Flickr Public Feed](https://www.flickr.com/services/feeds/docs/photos_public/) to display the title, image, & published date of the public photos for any given Flickr search keywords or phrase.
+   - Consume the [Open Trivia DB](https://opentdb.com/api.php?amount=20&type=boolean) to display True/False trivia questions for user to answer
-   - Create a basic landing page with search bar at the top.
-User should be able to search for any keywords or phrase, and on new search, the screen should recycle to show new search results.
+   - Create a basic landing page & user should be able to see the first True/False trivia question.
+   - Upon answering a trivia question, user should see the result of their answer as correct or incorrect, and should swipe automatically to answer next question.
+   - User should be able to swipe back to see all answered questions.
    - Make the UI spiffy.

 ### Bonus Points

+* Paginate to load the next set of questions by invoking the same [Open Trivia DB API](https://opentdb.com/api.php?amount=10&type=boolean) above.
-* Writing local unit tests or UI tests (big plus).
+* Writing local unit tests (big plus).
-* Paginate the search results when user scrolls down
 * Anything else cool that you can think of.

 ## Submission Guidelines